 - Addiction Risks: Machine learning and AI can be deployed through the use of facial recognition technologies to identify problem gamblers or those who have been previously banned from entry.

 In order to compete in the global marketplace, a company must be able to comply with global legislation.
-Regardless of your company physically being located in New York, if some of your customer base is in California, then any information collected would fall under the CCPA.
-The same idea applies to the European GDPR.
+Regardless of your company physically being located in New York, if some of your customer bases are in California, then any information collected would fall under the CCPA.
+The same idea applies to European GDPR.

 Often times when a company is issued a subpoena or court order to obtain information there is a limited amount of time in which they are able to redact and release the material.
 The US courts have already made it clear that the costs and time involved will not be considered an excuse for a company to not comply with producing records of foreign consumers.
 If you want to be in the global game, you will have to learn the global standards.
 Some states may not be able to incorporate new technologies.
 These states have already passed bans on using facial recognition technologies without the consumer’s consent.

 Complying by using redaction prior to the release of any information can be made simple through the additional benefits of machine learning and AI.
 The same machine learning that assists in the facial-recognition programs can also help improve the redaction process so that personally identifiable information such as faces, phone, and computer screens, license plates are removed in just a few clicks.
 Much of the redaction process can be automated once the data points are entered.
 If casinos, banks, or financial institutions want to remain a contributing part of the business economy, then having the best redaction software system will be a requirement to stay ahead of privacy laws, document and data storage, and data security.